Lanzoor/Lanzoorian-Language/README.md

 ## Known Issues on Laptop Devices

 - On some laptops / PC's and some browsers, the monospace font is not present, and will display a different font.
 This mostly has things to do with what 'monospace' font the website is *trying* to deal with.
+This mostly happenes with Windows 10.
+- Safari can't be used to connect to the website (if you're using Windows 10 or lower)